-- What does the activity tell you about the different roles in the community? - Can men do what women do?
-Can women do what men do? - What would be some of the things that would stop men from helping women and vice versa? - How can communities be more inclusive or share roles more equally?
+• What does the activity tell you about the different roles in the community?

+- What would be some of the things that would stop men from helping women and vice versa? - How can communities be more inclusive or share roles more equally?